jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 stream.
-This includes open source libraries, IDEs, build servers, update servers, and, most recently in the case of Kaseya, Managed Service Providers (MSPs), Sonatypes Matt Howard said in a blog post following the incident.
+This includes open source libraries, IDEs, build servers, update servers, and, most recently in the case of Kaseya, Managed Service Providers (MSPs),” Sonatype’s Matt Howard said in a blog post following the incident.
 Although there are many tools designed to protect the perimeter of downstream technology assets,